 - A Teaching Journal that You Can Download Again and Again, So Your Wallet Gets a Break

 - A Teaching Journal that You Can Easily Expand to Whatever Amount of Pages that You Need

 - 37 Different Page Templates that Allow You to Structure Your Notes However You Wish

 - 9 Video Tutorials, So You Don't Need to Waste Time Researching How to Customize Your Digital Journal

 - During the Month of August, to Celebrate Back-to-School Month: Access to two additional, 12-sectioned digital notebooks at no extra cost to you.

 I'm an English Studies PhD candidate working on my dissertation on children's and young adult literature, their new media adaptations, and pedagogy.
 I've taught undergraduate courses in children's literature, young adult literature, and composition.
 I currently blog about teaching tips, tools, and resources for new college instructors on my website, www.evereducating.com/blog.
 I also post YouTube videos with teaching-related tips on my channel, Ever Educating.

 Reached this point and STILL not sure if you should buy?

-Well, in case you missed the earlier mention of this bonus feature: As a "Welcome to the Ever Educating Teachable Community," if you purchase this course during its launch, you'll get access to my "Two Digital Notebooks" course completely free!
+Well, in case you missed the earlier mention of this bonus feature: As a "Welcome to the Ever Educating Teachable Community," if you purchase this course during the month of August, you'll get access to my "Two Digital Notebooks" course completely free!
 That's two more digital notebooks - one portrait mode and one landscape mode - with 12 sections each!
 For $0.00!

 Just click the enroll button below and you can start downloading and customizing your new digital notebooks...